Lawrencehh/buaa_rescue_robot/README.md

 # buaa_rescue_robot
-The warehouse uses ros2 to complete the control system code of the rescue robot.
+The repository uses ros2 to complete the control system code of the rescue robot.